natgo/wt-wiki-scraper/wikitext-transpiled/ground/AMC.35%20(ACG.1).md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
-This light tank is quite a funny little thing to play with in terms of play style and tactics to use.
-First of all, the armour is basically nothing, and its gun isn't the most powerful thing to tote around in (while standing out from other early French tanks for its ''normal'' reload time), though its mobility is quite okay.
-It is also one of the first French tank to hold '''3 crew members''' inside its hull, which grants the player a better survivability.
+This light tank is quite a funny little thing to play with in terms of playstyle and tactics to use.
+First of all, the armour is basically nothing, and its gun isn't the most powerful thing to tote around in (while standing out from other early French tanks for its normal reload time), though its mobility is quite okay.
+It is also one of the first French tank to hold 3 crew members inside its hull, which grants the player a better survivability.
 The AMC.35 plays almost as any other light tanks, the only difference being its reduced mobility, which may be an issue when having to retreat promptly.
 Since the mobility is average, prefer large flanking manoeuvres and stay away from frontline action.
 Tactics are terrain specific.

 '''Urban maps:'''